You thrive in the bustle of the big city.

 One of the most acclaimed and important museums in the world cannot be missed during your visit to Madrid.
 The Prado welcomes millions of visitors each year who come to see famed works by artists such as Goya, Velázquez and El Greco, and the museum forms the “Triangle of Art” together with the Thyssen-Bornemisza Museum and the Reina Sofia National Center of Art Museum.

-Let your draw drop to the floor as you gaze at the royal palaces.
+Let your jaw drop to the floor as you gaze at the royal palaces.

 The scale, splendor and grandeur of the Royal Palace of Madrid (the largest in West Europe), the Royal Site of San Lorenzo del Escorial (first declared a UNESCO World Heritage Site in 1984) and the Royal Palace of Aranjuez give you a great insight into the lives that the Spanish royals of the modern era led.